gtoledorodriguez/XRay-Optics-Simulation/README.md

 You will need a computer with an NVIDIA GPU that supports CUDA.

 You will also need to use Linux.
 WSL may work.
-Virtualization will likely not work unless it offers GPU passthrough
+Virtualization will likely not work unless it offers GPU passthrough.

 Install [Conda](https://docs.conda.io/en/latest/) with Python 3.6 or greater.